mbkers/ship-trajectory-prediction/README.md

 3. Aggregate data into sequences:
    - The data is aggregated into sequences/trajectories based on the MMSI number.
    - At the same time, the implied speed and implied bearing features are calculated from the latitude and longitude data.
 This is because the latitude and longitude data availability is greater than the Speed Over Ground (SOG) and Course Over Ground (COG) data.
    - Next, the sequences are segmented into subsequences/subtrajectories based on a time interval threshold.
+In other words, if an AIS sequence contains gaps in transmission for longer than a specified time threshold then it is further split into subsequences.
 4. Resample subsequences:
-   - The subsequences are resampled to regular time intervals by using interpolation.
+   - The subsequences are resampled to regularly spaced time intervals by interpolating the data values.
 5. Feature transformation:
-   - A feature transformation is made to detrend the data, similar to [Chen et al., 2020](https://doi.org/10.3390/ijgi9020116).
+   - A feature transformation is done to detrend the data.
+Specifically, the difference between consecutive observations for all features is done. <!-- (similar to [Chen et al., 2020](https://doi.org/10.3390/ijgi9020116)) -->
 6. Filter subsequences by motion pattern:
-   - A type of clustering is implemented similar to [Capobianco et al., 2021](https://doi.org/10.1109/TAES.2021.3096873).
+   - The subsequences are filtered according to if they intersect a set of Polygonal Geographical Areas (PGAs) (similar to [Capobianco et al., 2021](https://doi.org/10.1109/TAES.2021.3096873)), which can be thought of as a type of clustering.
 7. Sliding window:
-   - A sliding window is implemented which is common in the literature.
+   - A sliding window is applied to the subsequences.
+Specifically, for each subsequence an input and response window of equal size is created.
+The windows are then shifted along by a specified time step. <!-- An example of this process is given below: -->
+   -
 8. Prepare training, validation and test data

 The script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) creates, trains and tests a recurrent sequence-to-sequence encoder-decoder model with attention (by using functions rather than a MATLAB layer array, layerGraph or dlnetwork object) for ship trajectory prediction.